-- (Guided/Collaborative Practice) In the second step, you and your students work collaboratively to plan and draft a passage, revise it, and complete the writing cycle by proofreading.
+- (Guided/Collaborative Practice) IIn the second step, you and your students work collaboratively to plan and draft a passage, revise it, and complete the writing cycle by proofreading.

 - (Independent Practice) The third step engages students in planning, drafting, editing, proofreading, and publishing an individual piece of writing.
 You then guide them through a revision process geared to the specific genre in which they’re writing.
 Research has found that students in grades two through eight produced better stories when they participated in this type of teacher-directed revision.

-Each level of Writing for Success also gives you a choice of units: Descriptive Writing, Narrative Writing, Expository Writing, Persuasive Writing, Letter Writing, and Writing for a Purpose.
-Each unit, comprised of eight lessons, focuses on the writing process, giving students specific instruction and repeated practice to develop the skills they need to be effective with written expression.
+Each level of Writing for Success also gives you a choice of units: Descriptive Writing, Narrative Writing, Expository Writing, Persuasive Writing, and Letter Writing.
+Each unit, comprised of at least eight lessons, focuses on the writing process, giving students specific instruction and repeated practice to develop the skills they need to be effective with written expression.
 A lesson is a cycle of activities that may require one or more class periods to complete.

 Each unit of Writing for Success contains an element scoring rubric designed to reflect the Six Traits of effective writing.
 These scoring rubrics allow you to be fair, consistent, and effective in evaluating your students’ writing at each level.
 In addition, when students use an element rubric as part of the revision process, they will be better able to see what makes an effective piece of writing.